Ravi Bopara: T20 franchise career

 Bopara played for the team Karachi Kings in Pakistan Super League (PSL) held at U.A.E in February 2016.
 The captaincy for the Karachi Kings was handed down to him after Shoaib Malik stepped down from the role.
 His team finished fourth overall.
 He won the player of the series award for the PSL 2016 by making 329 runs and taking 11 wickets within 9 matches for the Karachi Kings.

 In September 2018, he was named in Balkh's squad in the first edition of the Afghanistan Premier League tournament.
 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In September 2019, he was named in the squad for the Durban Heat team for the 2019 Mzansi Super League tournament.
 In November 2019, he was selected to play for the Rajshahi Royals in the 2019–20 Bangladesh Premier League.
 In January 2022, he played for Sylhet Sunrisers in the 2022 BPL.
-He is playing for Chitwan Rhinos since 2024 at Nepal Premier Leauge.
+He is playing for Chitwan Rhinos since 2024 at Nepal Premier League.